canjs/canjs/component/scope.md

 ## Calling methods on scope from events within the template

-Using html attributes like `can-EVENT=METHOD`, you can directly call a scope method from a template.
+Using html attributes like `can-EVENT-METHOD`, you can directly call a scope method from a template.
 For example, we can make `<my-paginate>` elements include a next button that calls the scope's `next` method like: